 - Add to this the problem of Amazon where mass competition is driving down supplement profit margins to the extent that smaller companies that are trying to sell their products on this platform have already and will continue to cut corners elsewhere in raw material selection, purity testing, and expiration date games.
 Amazon’s warehouses may not be air-conditioned, and products may be returned for resale.
 Not ideal conditions for something that will be brought into the body on a regular basis.

-- While these companies know this strategy diversifies their health care offerings, they are keenly aware that there is not a drug-like profit margin available when one is selling a natural product that takes land, sunshine and, living organisms to produce and after production needs, protection from humidity, heat, light, and radiation to stay in a form usable to the human body.
+- While these companies know this strategy diversifies their health care offerings, they are keenly aware that there is not a drug-like profit margin available when one is selling a natural product that takes land, sunshine, and living organisms to produce.
+Not to mention the protection from humidity, heat, light, and radiation it needs to stay usable to the human body.

-Often the science is covered up in the headline because emotion makes us click.
-Describing the nuances of study design, population selection, and clinical and statistical significance, while incredibly important are not sexy.
+After all, emotion makes us click.
+Describing the nuances of study design, population selection, and clinical or statistical significance, while incredibly important are not sexy.

-- Natural compounds are NOT designed to override, block, stimulate or inhibit bodily processes like drugs – so when studied, they often do not show dramatic short-term effects on established disease.
-But just because an effect takes time does not mean there is no effect.
+- Natural compounds, unlike drugs, are NOT designed to override, block, stimulate, or inhibit bodily processes.
+Therefore, when studied, they seldom show dramatic short-term effects on established disease.
+But just because an effect takes time does not mean it has is no effect.

 - Nobody can deny that the quality of our diet in the long-term greatly influences the quality of our health.
 For this reason, good studies on nutritional compounds need to be appropriately dosed (most are horribly under-dosed) and long enough (years) to show effect that is meaningful.
-To illustrate this in one well-done study, SAMe given at high dose for two years was able to decrease the need for liver transplant and all-cause mortality in individuals with moderate alcoholic liver disease by nearly 50%!
+To illustrate this, SAMe given at high dose for two years decreased the need for liver transplant and all-cause mortality in individuals with moderate alcoholic liver disease by nearly 50%!
 CoQ10 for heart failure was examined in the Q-SYMBIO trial which took place over 2 years and 16 countries using high-dose CoQ10 and it showed a statistically significant improvement in all-cause mortality, hospitalization for heart failure, endurance, and an improvement in heart failure class.
 It should be part of the standard of care in conventional medicine for certain.
 Oh, and the placebo had more side effects than the study supplement because the individuals randomized to the supplement were healthier in more ways than just less heart failure.

 - Compare these studies with some of the fish-oil drivel that frequents the blogosphere.
 Most fish oil studies under-dose, do not track blood levels, and are for very short periods of time.
 Long-term data is clear that those with the highest levels of omega 3 over 15 to 20 yrs have markedly decreased all-cause mortality, but studies expecting to find a drug-like effect are setting the supplement up for failure.
 It is like comparing a speed-boat and a race-car to a match of speed.
 The track you choose will make a big difference on who wins.
 The track supplements need to show off is a long-term measurement of health outcomes, not short-term drag race to decrease symptoms.